stuartellis/button/README.md

 2) Put the AWS CloudFormation files in a directory with a sensible name, such as *./aws/staging*
 3) Run *button.py*

-For example, to create the CloudFormation stack from the files in the directory *./aws/staging*, run this command:
+For example, to create the CloudFormation stack from the files in the directory *aws/staging*, run this command:

-    ./button.py create ./aws/staging
+    ./button.py create aws/staging

+Button also knows how to *update* and *delete* stacks.

 Button always validates the CloudFormation template before it runs any other command.
 It uses the online validation service that is provided by AWS.
+Use the *validate* command to check a template without actually running it.

 For more details, use the *--help* option:

     ./button.py --help

-Button requires Python 2 or above, and [the official AWS command-line utility](https://aws.amazon.com/cli/).
+Button requires your computer to have Python 2 or above, and [the official AWS command-line utility](https://aws.amazon.com/cli/).

 ## Expectations